chfoo/grebedb/README.md

 db.flush()?;
 ```

+Quick tip: When inserting a large amount of items, insert keys in sorted order for best performance.
+Inserting many random keys will be slow as it will require opening, writing, and closing the file that contains the position for it.
+If you need sorted ID generation, try algorithms based on Twitter Snowflake, MongoDB Object ID, or ULID.

 For more information, check the [examples](https://github.com/chfoo/grebedb/tree/main/src/library/examples) directory and the [API reference on docs.rs](https://docs.rs/grebedb).

 ### Features

-By default, the `zstd` crate is enabled for compression, `fslock` is for cross-platform file locking, and `getrandom` is a dependency for `uuid`.
+By default, the features are enabled:

+* `compression`: `zstd` crate is enabled for compression
+* `file_locking`: `fslock` is for cross-platform file locking
+* `system`: `getrandom` is a dependency for `uuid`

 To disable them, use `default-features = false` in your Cargo.toml file.

-## Tool
+### Tool

-For a command-line tool to provide basic manipulation (such as import, export) and debugging, see [grebedb-tool](https://github.com/chfoo/grebedb/tree/main/src/tool).
+For a command-line tool to provide basic manipulation (such as import & export for backup) and debugging, see [grebedb-tool](https://github.com/chfoo/grebedb/tree/main/src/tool).

 ## Contributing

 Please use the GitHub Issues, Pull Requests, and Discussions if you have any problems, bug fixes, or suggestions.

+### Roadmap

+Possible improvements:

+* Reducing memory allocation and copying.
+* Better API that doesn't only accept a `&mut Vec<u8>` type for reduced memory operations.
+* Delaying file fsync to the point when saving the primary metadata file.

+### Not in scope

+The following features are *not* in scope and likely won't be implemented:

+* Reverse cursor direction.
+* Transactions with commit and rollback.
+* Threads for background work (such as non-blocking put or remove).
+* Async/.await support.
+* Anything that is not trivial to write or test.

+If you need the above features, it's likely you need a more powerful database with a Rust binding such as RocksDB.

 ## License